Automated continuous monitoring of cell migration (Scratch assay) for senescence study

 The CYTONOTE allows to analyse cell migration ability (such as tumor cell invasion ability) using time-lapse imaging.
 Real-time monitoring provides constant quality control for the cells allowing the user to add a compound at good timing for example.
 The distance of cell migration is measured by the HORUS software in real-time recording.

-You can download the application note in PDF format here !!
+You can download the application note and the poster in PDF format here !